Chime Rinpoche: Notable students

 "One day, I walked into the office and it was empty," Bowie said, calling from his New York office.

 "I went down the stairs and saw a man in saffron robes.
 He said, in very broken English, 'You are looking for me.'

-I realized years later that it was a question, but as a 16-year-old, I took it as a statement: 'You are looking for me.'"
+I realized years later that it was a question, but as a 16-year-old, I took it as a statement: 'You are looking for me.

-The man in the saffron robes, Chime Yong Dong Rinpoche, became Jones' guru for several months.
+The man in the saffron robes, Chime Yong Dong Rinpoche, became Jones' [Bowie's] guru for several months.

 "After a few months of study, he told me, 'You don't want to be Buddhist [...]
-You should follow music."
+You should follow music.

 Later, on his first album David Bowie, Bowie wrote and recorded the song "Silly Boy Blue" about a young Tibetan Monk who broke the rules as a tribute to his teacher.